-The prelab (with unique parameters for each individual lab group section) is REQUIRED to be completed by each student and submitted on the date specified (and at a time PRIOR to the scheduled start of the lab session).
-Students who fail to submit the prelab or submit it late (late prelab submissions are worth ZERO) will be penalized -20% on the lab.
-If all students in the entire group fail to submit a complete design with a predicted spectrum matching the required design, the entire group will not be admitted into the lab, will not be able to fabricate a device, will be marked as absent, and all members of that lab group will forfeit 50% of their marks in this lab immediately!
+The prelab (with unique parameters for each individual lab group section) is REQUIRED to be completed by each student and submitted at the beginning of the lab (like any other prelab).
+Failure to submit the prelab or submit it late (late prelab submissions are worth ZERO) will be penalized -30% on the whole lab.
 NO EXCEPTIONS!

 Mirror wavelengths are chosen based on the fact that the reflectivity peak spans over a range of 0.9 to 1.1 times the target wavelength and so will cover a good portion of the gain spectrum of the target laser.
 Design the mirror based on your specific lab group as follows:

 |Thursday 9:30 am Group A&B||2019/04/04||530|

 |Thursday 1:30 pm Group A&B||2019/04/04||570|

 FAILURE TO USE THE CORRECT WAVELENGTH IN YOUR FILMSTAR DESIGNS WILL RESULT IN AUTOMATIC FAILURE OF THE PRELAB - If the wavelength in your designs does not match that of your assigned lab group it will be considered plagiarism and a mark of zero will result for the entire lab

 Filmstar models MUST BE UNIQUE TO EACH STUDENT.
 Plagiarized models (including the prelab) will result in a mark of ZERO for the entire lab and a trip to the Chair's office for academic dishonesty resulting in possible expulsion.